Haoming9810/CSS143B-2020Fall/homework/homework_1/readme.md

 - DO NOT make new code commits after submission deadline.
 Violation will be treated as late homework.
 - Once grading is done, teacher will mark the PR as "approved" and grade will be published to Canvas.

-A demo of this process can be found in the lecture recording of class 1.
+A demo of this process can be found in the lecture recording of Monday lecture of week 2.

 ### Notes ###